keinobjekt/BandcampReleaseSummary/TOS.md

 Use of the App

-Bandcamp Release Dashboard (“the App”) helps you fetch Bandcamp release emails from your Gmail account, generate a local dashboard, and optionally fetch Bandcamp embeds via a local proxy.
+bcfeed (“the App”) helps you fetch Bandcamp release emails from your Gmail account, generate a local dashboard, and optionally fetch Bandcamp embeds via a local proxy.
 By using the App, you agree to these terms.

 Account Access